Four Year Plan

 - Attend on-campus workshops that address such topics as interviewing techniques, resume writing and job search strategies.
 If possible, you should participate in a mock interview.

-- Have you resume critiqued by the Career Management Center and post it on PROFS JOBS.
+- Have you resume critiqued by the Office of Career Advancement and post it on PROFS JOBS.

 - Discuss career opportunities with career counselors, faculty, friends, associates and network contacts.
 Seventy-percent (70%) of the jobs in the U.S. are obtained through the network system.